The Best Time To Use Imperfect Spanish

 Imperfect vs. Preterite

-The preterite tense is used for actions that are completed in the past and the perfect tense is used for actions that have been completed.
-For example, I went yesterday (preterite) vs. I have gone (perfect).
+Use the preterite tense for actions completed in the past, and use the perfect tense for activities that are completed.

-Preterite vs imperfect Spanish what is the difference?
+Preterite vs. imperfect Spanish: what is the difference?

 The following scenarios are when to use imperfect Spanish in your informal conversations: